npgsql/doc/conceptual/Npgsql/failover-and-load-balancing.md

 By default, Npgsql will try to connect to the servers in the order in which they were specified.
 In the above example, `server2` is only used if a connection could not be established to `server1` (or if the connection pool for `server1` has been exhausted).
 This allows a simple *failover* setup, where Npgsql always connects to a single, primary server, but can connect to a standby in case the primary is down; this improves the reliability of your application.
 In this configuration, we sometimes refer to the standby as "warm" - it is always up and in sync with the primary, but is only used when the primary is down.

+> [!NOTE]
+> Using failover as described above does not mean you don't have to worry about errors when your primary server is down.
+When opening a connection, you may get a broken connection from the pool: Npgsql no way of knowing whether the connection is working without actually executing something on it, which would negate the perf advantages of pooling.
+Also, once you have an open connection, Npgsql will never implicitly retry a failed command on a failover server, since that command may be in a transaction (or otherwise depend on some state in the first connection).
+In other words, you must always be prepared to catch I/O-related exceptions when interacting with the database, and possibly implement a retrying strategy, opening a new connection and re-executing the series of commands.

 ## Specifying server types

 In the failover scenario above, if `server1` goes down, `server2` is typically promoted to being the new primary.
 However, `server1` may be brought back up and assume the role of standby - the servers will have switched roles - and Npgsql will continue to connect to `server1` whenever possible.
 To mitigate this, you can tell Npgsql which server type you wish to connect to: